liferay/liferay-docs/develop/tutorials/articles/alloyui-taglibs/working-with-the-dom-in-alloyui.markdown

 be modified and the second argument specifies the new value of that attribute.
 If a second argument is not given, the `attr()` method gets the value of the specified attribute.
-Below are concise descriptions of both methods and a code example that demonstrates how to properly use the methods.
+Below are concise descriptions of both methods and a code example that demonstrates how properly to use the methods.

 **attr(attribute):** Sets or gets the value of a node's specific attribute.
 For example, `A.one('#container').attr('name')` gets the value of the *name* attribute of the first node that has the attribute setting `id="container"`.

 **val('value'):** Sets the value of a node's *value* attribute.
-If no value parameter is specified it returns the value of the node's *value* attribute.
+If no value parameter is specified, it returns the value of the node's *value* attribute.
 For example, `A.one('#input1').val()` returns the value of the *value* attribute for the first node that has the attribute setting `id="input1"`.